xiaochang13/CacheTransition-Seq2seq/README.md

 ## Data preprocessing

-Before training or decoding, there is a required data-preprocessing step, which contains the several tasks introduced below.
+Before training or decoding, there is a required data preprocessing procedure.
+This includes a series of more specific data preprocessing steps mentioned in the paper:

-To conduct data preprocessing, simply XXXX (TODO of Xiaochang).
+(1) Running JAMR
-As a result, a json file named XXXX (TODO of Xiaochang) will be generated.
+This step relies on running JAMR (https://github.com/jflanigan/jamr) on the AMR data to get the pos tag, dependency information.
+For example:
-In more detail, our data preprocessing conduct the following tasks:
+${JAMR_HOME}/scripts/train_LDC2015E86.sh

-(1) Concept Generation
+This will generate the results for tokenization, dependency parsing and NER tagging, extract alignment for the train, eval and test split.
+We also extract the concept identification results from JAMR:

-Concepts are the vertices of target AMR graphs.
+${JAMR_HOME}/scripts/TRAIN_STAGE1_ONLY.sh

-Given an input sentence (The boy wants to go), we need to recognize the concepts (boy, want-01, go-01) before generating the corresponding AMR graph.
+(2) Categorization (Anonymization)

-(2) Anonymization ??
-(TODO of Xiaochang, please check whether you apply your EACL work here)
+We first collect all the JAMR output from the previous step.
+Then we run the the categorization step to collapse multi-concept categories (named-entity, dates, verbalization et al.).
+See pipeline.sh for more details (need to change two paths according to the output from the previous step).

 (3) Action Sequence Generation

-Based on concepts and the corresponding AMR algorithm, our oracle algorithm determins the action sequences.
+Given the input text, target categorized AMR and the alignment between them, we use the oracle algorithm to compute the oracle action sequence.
+See pipeline.sh for more details.

 ## Decoding